jorgesalhani/SocialNetworkBlockchain/README.md

 ![Step 17](https://github.com/jorgesalhani/SocialNetworkBlockchain/blob/main/ExplanatoryFigures/step17.png)

 ### Disclaimer
-This prototype was theoricised to be more general, as shown in this article, however for this discipline's purpose, this is the final version we have.
+This prototype was theoricised to be more general, as shown in [our article](https://github.com/jorgesalhani/SocialNetworkBlockchain/blob/main/ArticleSocialNetworkPrototype.pdf), however for this discipline's purpose, this is the final version we have.

 Hope you enjoyed! 💟